anjumfatima26/axf9719-cse5335-project1/README.md

 On heroku dashboard select the project and click on deploy using github.Connect to github repository and manual deploy branch.

 Steps to run on local machine:
-Run mongod commamad from mongodb server bin folder installed.
+Run mongod command from mongodb server bin folder installed.
 Run server.js -It will listen on port 8000.
 On browser go to http://localhost:8000